 Highlights: Costa Vicentina National Park

 Coastal hills separate the central Alentejo from the North Atlantic Ocean, and you'll pedal through this rugged area today.
-A majority of this remote area, including its beautiful beaches and sheer cliffs, is designated as Costa Vicentina National Park, so there are just a few roads that take you to the coast.
-Fortunately there are plenty of options to walk on footpaths just a few kilometers to gorgeous secluded beaches.
-Or wait and hit the hotel pool, or take the short walk from the hotel to the ocean.
+A majority of this area, including its beautiful beaches and sheer cliffs, is designated as Costa Vicentina National Park, so there are just a few roads that take you to the coast.
+We'll loop towards secluded beaches so there are opportunities for picnics and swimming.
+Or wait and hit the hotel pool, or take the walk from the hotel to the ocean.

 Lodging: Herdade do Touril

 Day 10: Bicycle the Costa Vicentina National Park